braydenc303/GitTutorial/README.md

 5. git pull origin master

-    a.
-(If using npm or yarn packages) yarn/npm install

-    b.
-If new packages were added:

-      - git add . and git commit -m"new packages added."

-6. git merge branch-name
+6. git checkout branch-name

+7. git merge master

     - This is where you will see conflicts if there are any

     - You should be able to reconcile these in VS Code at this point.

+8. (If using npm or yarn packages) yarn/npm install

-7. Re-run your code to ensure everything still works.
+9. Re-run your code to ensure everything still works.

     - If not, create a new branch in which to repair any broken code.
 Once it is working properly, begin again at step 3a.

-8. git checkout branch-name
+10. git checkout branch-name

-9. git push origin branch-name
+11. git push origin branch-name

-10. Create a pull request on GitHub
+12. Create a pull request on GitHub

     a.
 Let the team know about Pull Request on Slack

-11. Once your code has been merged: git checkout master
+13. Once your code has been merged: git checkout master

-12. git pull origin master
+14. git pull origin master

     a. yarn/npm install (If using npm or yarn packages)